101dvlp/jsTest/README.md

 # jsTest
-This is for Javascrip study
+This is for Javascript study